dkarthe/webjeda-blog/_posts/2016-01-26-a-laymans-guide-to-jekyll.md

 ##Why learn Jekyll the right way?

-When I had to make some changes in Jekyll, I used to write dirty codes in the respective templates and somehow make it work for a while but if I wanted to make any changes to then I have to search for the code, see how it used to work, edit or add some more dirty code and make it work.
+When I had to make some changes in Jekyll, I used to write dirty codes in the respective templates and somehow make it work for a while but if I wanted to make any changes to it then I have to search for the code, see how it used to work, edit or add some more dirty code and make it work.
 This was what I used to do years ago.
-Half knowledge is worse than no knowledge is true in the case of Jekyll blogs.
+Half knowledge is worse than no knowledge is completely true in the case of Jekyll.

-These dirty codes would break my site sometimes leading to undesirable results.
+These dirty codes would break my site, sometimes leading to undesirable results.
 Sometimes I wouldn't know what exactly went wrong.
 I never used to add comments while commiting the changes (big mistake).
 I can revert back though but I would lose all the changes and posts :(

 {% include adsense-inside-post.html %}
 ##Doing it the right way!
 Read the [documentation provided by Jekyll](http://jekyllrb.com/docs/home/){:rel='nofollow'}{:target="_blank"}.
 This will set you on the right path.
-It has a lot of information and lot of pages as well.
+It has a lot of information (and lot of pages as well).
 So I thought I would summarise it in this post so that anyone could make use of it.

+But Once you finish reading this, I suggest you check out the documentation.
+That gives you rather deep insight than a breif introduction like this one.

 ## What Jekyll does better?
-![Jekyll transforms text to html](/images/jekyll-transforms-text-to-hypertext.jpg) As depicted in the image, Jekyll does magic on text files converting them into html files.
-This is not the only thing it does but it is the job - text transformation.
-This is the reason Jekyll posts can be written in easily readable markups like markdown, textile etc.,
+![Jekyll transforms text to html](/images/jekyll-transforms-text-to-hypertext.jpg)

+As depicted in the image, Jekyll does magic on text files converting them into html files - text transformation.
+This is not the only thing it does but for most parts.
+This is the reason Jekyll posts and pages can be written in easily readable markups like markdown, textile etc.,

 ##Understand the structure of Jekyll